MarsMinerstone/FastAPI-JWT-MongoDB/README.md

 ### 5.

-You can see user accaunts in database for registration:
+You can see user accounts in database for registration:

 User with full access
 *username: mars*